Juan Felipe Riaño

 About

-Before joining Georgetown in August of 2023, I was a 2022-2023 Postdoctoral fellow at the King Center on Global Development at Stanford University.
-I hold a Ph.D. in Economics from the University of British Columbia (2022) and MA, BA and B.Sc degrees in economics and industrial engineering from Universidad de los Andes.
+I received my Ph.D. in Economics from the University of British Columbia in 2022 and hold MA, BA, and B.Sc. degrees in Economics and Industrial Engineering from Universidad de los Andes.

-My research interests span the fields of Political Economy, Development Economics and Economic History.
+My research focuses on Political Economy, Development Economics, and Economic History.

 You can find my curriculum vitae, here: CV